ALL PRIVATE SESSIONS AND WORKSHOPS ARE BY DONATION ONLY

 Mantra Meditation: The repetition of significant words can welcome the potential to heal by replacing displeasing feelings with clarity.

 Gentle Hatha Yoga: This class focuses on stretching and breathing, there will be no feats of strength or super flexibility needed!
 However, we will do some standing poses, forward bends, and low-impact to moderate backbends, in addition to seated stretches in this class.
 These classes are intended to be calming and to reduce stress.
 If you have been intimidated by the more athletic yoga styles and/or your main goal is to unwind, this class is for you!

-Calming Yin Yoga: This class is the ultimate peaceful and meditative experience!
-Yin is a very grounding, passive, meditative type of yoga practice.
+Calming Yin Yoga: Yin is a very grounding, passive, meditative type of yoga practice.
 It involves poses that primarily target the lower extremities.
 Variations of seated and supine positions are held for a minimum of 3 to 5 minutes.
 These long holds access deep layers of fascia, the connective tissue that surrounds muscles and separates them from other organs.
 Often overlooked, this connective tissue accounts for almost 50% of the body’s resistance to flexibility, while muscles account for about 40%.

-Morning Slow Flow Gentle Yoga: Gifting yourself with a time of intentional stillness in the morning, while slowly stretching the body, helps to encourage a calm and peaceful mindset throughout the day.
+Slow Flow Gentle Yoga: Gifting yourself with a time of intentional stillness, while slowly stretching the body, helps to encourage a calm and peaceful mindset.
 We will set a daily intention, mindfully flow through gentle yoga sequences, and foster a feeling of inner peace and stillness to carry with us through our day.